 Project Description and Location: The HCT Ashland route is identified as part of the long-term 2042 preferred system.
 It is a 31.5-mile bus route that provides service from Medford to Ashland.
-The route has stops that are spaced /4 mile apart, an approximate runtime of 126 minutes, and would operate at 10-minute frequencies every day of the week.
+The route has stops that are spaced 1/4 mile apart, an approximate runtime of 126 minutes, and would operate at 10-minute frequencies every day of the week.

 Opportunities: Because the express route links into downtown Medford, it has potential to connect with almost every current and proposed RVTD bus route.
+In addition, park and ride lots (shared, leased, or owned) will be considered for the major stop locations.

-Constraints: Significant capital and infrastructure improvements will be needed to facilitate 10minute high-capacity transit on along OR 99E.
-Land Use and Code Issues: Land use along the route are primarily residential, with a mix of single family residential, multi-family residential, as well as rural uses, such as farms and orchards.
+Constraints: Significant capital and infrastructure improvements will be needed to facilitate 10minute high-capacity transit on along OR 99.
+Land Use Considerations: Land use along the route are primarily residential, with a mix of single family residential, multi-family residential, as well as rural uses, such as farms and orchards.